Immigration Lawyers » Illinois Immigration Lawyers » Skokie Immigration Lawyers » Skokie Deportation Lawyers

-Skokie, Illinois Deportation Lawyers
+Skokie Deportation Lawyers

-Common Reasons for Removal from Skokie Illinois
+Typical Reasons for Removal from Skokie Illinois

 Both Legal and Illegal Immigrants May Face Deportation from SkokieIL

-In most situations, immigrants are deported for violent felonies as well as drug charges.
+In most instances, immigrants are deported for violent felonies as well as drug charges.
 However, there is a growing trend that even minor offenses can be grounds for deportation if the crimes involved moral turpitude.

-Immigrants may seek the protection of "safe harbor" laws that encourage state and local officials to not report individuals to the U.S government unless compelled by federal law.
+Immigrants may seek the protection of "safe harbor" laws that suggest state and local officials to not report individuals to the U.S government unless compelled by federal law.
 Immigrants who have resided in the U.S. over 7 years may also be able to seek asylum.
-Present your case today and Skokie IL Deportation or Removal Lawyers will evaluate your case and propose a legal plan of action.
+Present your case today and Skokie IL Deportation or Removal Lawyers will review your case and propose a legal plan of action.

 Life in Skokie